Creating an Enduring Power of Attorney

 - taking care of bank accounts.

-A property EPA can come into effect before you lose mental capacity, for example, if you are moving into assisted living and would like a loved one to manage selling your house on your behalf.
+A property EPA can come into effect before you lose the ability to make decisions for yourself, for example, if you are moving into assisted living and would like a loved one to manage selling your house on your behalf.

 You can choose more than one attorney for this EPA.

-A personal care and welfare attorney makes decisions about care, health and living arrangements, for example:
+A personal care and welfare attorney can make decisions relating to health and wellbeing, for example, your:

-You may have only one attorney for this EPA.
+You can have only one attorney for this EPA.

 Choosing your attorneys

-People often choose a family member or close friend as an attorney, but you can choose anyone who:
+People often choose a family member or close friend as an attorney, but ideally it should be someone who:

 - knows you well